IAN-QHAMAU/gridlock/README.md

 **Other options** are included if you prefer them: `render.yaml` for [Render](https://render.com), and a `Dockerfile` for anywhere that runs containers.
-Both are ready to use as they are.
+Both work as they are.

 ---